davidfrantz/force/docs/source/components/lower-level/level2/format.rst

 File format
 ^^^^^^^^^^^

-The images are provided with signed 16bit datatype and band sequential (BSQ) interleaving in one of the following formats:
+The images are provided with signed 16bit datatype and band sequential (BSQ) interleaving in following default format:

 * GeoTiff